stubbscroll/TCR/LIB/LUA/readme.txt

 two small examples for using lua with C.

+lua.c:  invoke with: lua lua.lua (the parameters to lua.exe specify the lua
+        files to run). this example is based on someone else's example found on the net. lua2.c: example of C calling lua calling C.

 warning! http://luabinaries.sourceforge.net/ seems to be the most sensible place to get mingw64 libraries, but there are problems. lua errors will result in a crash instead of proper catching because of gcc optimizations.